Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/parsing-pdfs-in-rust.md

-In my spare time I'm a volunteer with my state's emergency services and we have our own web app for managing unit-specific things like attendance, vehicle checks, newsletters, and so on.
+In my spare time I'm a volunteer with my state's emergency services and we have our own web app for managing unit-specific things like attendance, vehicle checks, newsletters, on-call rosters, and so on.

 It's actually a really useful tool, but there is one feature that really annoys me...
-The list of member contact details is only available as a PDF and not a form that can be imported into your phone's contacts.
-This means if you need to contact someone, you first need to download the contact list to your phone, zoom in so you can read the table's rows, find the person's name, then pan over to their phone number.
+The list of member contact details is only available as a PDF and not a format that can be imported into your phone's contacts.

+This means if you need to contact someone you first need to:

+1. download the contact list to your phone
+2. zoom in so you can read the table's rows
+3. find the person's name
+4. pan over to their phone number
+5. Copy the number and paste it into your messaging app

-I need to do this infrequently enough that it's not worth manually creating a new contact, but just often enough to be annoying.
-It'd be *really* nice if I just needed to download the contact list once and have all the information available on my phone.
+I need to do this infrequently enough that it's not worth manually creating a new contact, yet just often enough to be annoying.
+It'd be *really* nice if I just needed to download the contact list once and have all the information available on my phone...
+There must be a better way!

 I've contacted one of the developers to see if we can get a better solution but in the meantime figured that, as a programmer, I should be able to